jenssegers/laravel-ab/README.md

 ### Goals

 Without goals, each experiment will track the number of visitors that saw the experiment and detect engagement.
 Additionally, you can define certain goals that you want to reach with your experiments.
-If, for example, your main goal is for your visitors to buy your product or contact you for more information and you have specific routes set up for both of these pages, your goals could look like this:
+If, your main goal is for your visitors to buy your product or contact you for more information, and you have specific routes set up for both of these pages, your goals could look like this:

     'goals' => [
         'pricing/order',